juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 $ bower install --save jquery
 ```

 You can also download a specific version by appending `jquery#1.9.1`.
-Note, the `--save` (or `-S`) option adds the dependencie to your `bower.json` config file.
+Note, the `--save` (or `-S`) option adds the dependency to your `bower.json` config file.
 Installed packages will be placed in the `bower_components` directory.
 It is suggested to not commit that one to your VCS (just as with the `node_modules` directory).

 To uninstall a package simply use